-State aid such as the Washington College Grant (formerly Washington State Need Grant and State Work Study are available to students who have established residency in Washington State prior to enrollment at Northwest Indian College.
+State aid such as the Washington College Grant (formerly Washington State Need Grant) and State Work Study are available to students who have established residency in Washington State prior to enrollment at Northwest Indian College.
 More information is available at readysetgrad.org.

 There are many scholarships available to students, but it takes time to find and complete the applications.
 The NWIC Financial Aid office will send announcements of any new or available scholarship to all students through their NWIC student email address.
 Students may also check the postings in the Financial Aid office or look for available scholarships here: https://www.nwic.edu/life-on-campus/financial-resources/scholarship-information/

 Students receiving State Aid need to complete a NWIC Financial Aid Data Sheet, found at the bottom of this page.
 Students need to complete this form once in their NWIC career to select a Directive.
 If students need to update their Directive, they can update it with a new NWIC Financial Aid Data Sheet.
 Please make sure to review the Conditions of Award on the second page.
 The Conditions of Award are emailed to students before each State Aid disbursement.

 All students who receive Financial Aid are required to make satisfactory progress towards the educational program they have selected.
 See the Financial Aid Handbook for a breakdown of the credit and GPA requirements for satisfactory progress.
 A review is done at the end of each quarter to ensure that the standards of satisfactory academic progress are being met.